 If you are receiving veterans benefits, are a student athlete, a member of Project Stay, a member of the Honors Program, or an international student, additional signatures are required.

-If you are a 100% distance student (no on-campus courses), you may contact one of the Distance Learning online advisors by calling 877-837-8527.
+If you are a 100% distance student (no on-campus courses), you may request a single course withdrawal from Online Academic Advising by emailing firstname.lastname@example.org.

 The following deadlines apply to full-semester classes for the Fall 2013 semester: